 by Robert Wilkinson

 I’ve always found it interesting the two amazing and unique talents who have somewhat the same name were born on consecutive days.
 Both were completely unique, WAY ahead of their time, and gave us some great tunes!
+For our closing act on this musical weekend, today we celebrate the great work of the legendary Al Kooper.

 Al Kooper (born Alan Kuperschmidt February 5, 1944) is a major league record producer and performer.
 He’s played on hundreds of records, and was THE organ on Bob Dylan’s “Like A Rolling Stone.”
 He was the keyboard player for the mid-60s folk-rock jazz fusion group the Blues Project, which morphed into the original Blood Sweat & Tears when they actually were a unique, pioneering sound.